 Steeldrucktone is a trade name for a type of deep brown postcard distributed by the American News Company that were printed as collotypes with a darker gravure overprint on textured paper.

 Iron had been used for etching and engraving since its inception, but its hardness and susceptibility to corrosion kept it out of general use in favor of copper.
 In 1797 Jacob Perkins patented a method of softening steel for engraving upon it with hardened steel tools, and then casehardening the plate afterwards for printing.
 Because of its durability steel engraving became a competitive printing medium until the method of electroplating copper with steel was invented.
 Engravings on steel are still primarily used for the printing of stamps, money, and certificates where high press runs are needed.
 The deep relief of this surface allows steel engraved plates to be wiped completely clean without fear of removing too much ink.
 This not only speeds up printing but creates identical sharp crisp images that are more difficult to forge as no plate tone residue is left behind to create unique impressions.
 Though used to reproduce numerous images this process was not well liked among illustrators because of the clean sterile look that it produced.

 Steeplechasing refers to the running of jump racing horses, a long English tradition that grew ever more popular over the 19th century.
 In 1875 this informal activity received its first closed course, an important step in the establishment of rules and equestrian promotion.
-With American’s love of horses it did not take long for steeplechasing to become popular in the United States though most cards depicting horses in the U.S. were usually relegated to Western themes, and those cards depicting steeplechasing are mostly English in origin.
-Many of these cards are artist drawn because of the difficulty of capturing horses in action.
+With Americanís love of horses, it did not take long for steeplechasing to become popular in the United States.
+Most postcards depicting horses in the U.S. were usually relegated to Western themes, and those cards depicting steeplechasing are mostly English in origin.
+Many of these cards are artist drawn because of the difficulty of capturing horses in action when film was slow.